Kinovea/kinovea-docs/source/measurement/time.rst

 .. image:: /images/measurement/negativetime.png

-The time origin can be changed manually by using the **time origin** button |Timeorigin| or by right clicking the image and selecting "Mark current time as time origin".
+The time origin can be changed manually by using the time origin button |Timeorigin| or by right clicking the image and selecting :menuselection:`Mark current time as time origin`.
 The current video frame becomes the time origin.

 .. |Timeorigin| image:: /images/measurement/icons/timeorigin.png

 Relative clock
 --------------
-To annotate the video with the current video time use the Clock tool |Clock|.
+To annotate the video with the current video time use the clock tool |Clock|.

 .. |Clock| image:: /images/measurement/icons/clock-frame.png